nobodyoffc/FCH-FEIP-APIP/Doc/Guide/ApipServerGuide-v1.md

   -     4 Show service: Show the detail of your service with json.
 - Set the nPrice of your APIs by Menu 3 List APIs and Set nPrice
 - Set the windowTime by Menu Set windowTime
-- Switch on/off freeGet SignIn service by Menu 7 Switch free get APIs
+- Switch on/off freeGet API service by Menu 7 Switch free get APIs

-* As the nPrice for all APIs and the service were set, ApipManager can be shutdown.
+- As long as parameters are set, it's not necessary to keep ApipManager running.
-* If you changed the `params` of the service on blockchain, you need to run ApipManager to reload your service in Manage Service entry.
+* If you changed the `params` of the service on blockchain, you need to restart ApipManager to reload your service in Manage Service entry.

 ## 8. Deploy tomcat and APIP.war
 * Install Tomcat